 Transport uses 64% of the oil globally.
 So actually, when you look at the production and consumption of oil, this is really all about transportation, and the key that we have to do in terms of going to sustainable transportation is to move completely away from oil.

 As I mentioned before, freight transport is currently seven percent of freight emissions.
 In digging through these, each of these different scientific studies and the research papers that I found has different numbers, so bear with me.
 That’s science and that’s real and the actual numbers are always somewhere in between.

 This is data from the carbon footprint study from the OECD.
 They look at freight transport being 7% of the greenhouse gas emissions and they show it growing to 290% by 2050.
 Notice that almost all of that growth is actually in sea and road transport.

 We have no projected growth in rail transport.
 I will get into that in a moment.
 Air transport, even though it increases by 400% during that time frame, it’s starting from such a small number that it really isn’t a very significant thing that’s serious.
 But note what’s happening with road transport, which is the number one thing that we need to deal with.

-In terms of carbon dioxide emissions from freight, the carbon footprint study from OECD shows freight transport emissions are expected to grow 320% in Asia and 315% in Indian Ocean and 273% in the North Pacific by 2050.
+In terms of carbon dioxide emissions from freight, the carbon footprint study from OECD shows freight transport emissions are expected to grow 320% in Asia and 315% in the Indian Ocean, and 273% in the North Pacific by 2050.